flijnzaad/natural-natural-deduction/README.md

 * You can exit `trace` mode like so:

       [trace]  ? - nodebug.

-* It's a good idea to exit `trace` mode before reloading the system with `[system].` since reloading with the trace on takes a lot of steps.

 * If the system gets stuck in infinite recursion, you can stop it with `Ctrl-C`.
 Then type `a`, for `[a]bort`.